 The Together Project is a marketplace highlighting beautifully designed goods made sustainably by artisans and brands around the world, whose mission is to create positive change in the communities where they produce.
 We aim to bring together design lovers, conscious consumers, and thoughtful producers, harnessing the ability to create meaningful impact with our purchasing practices.

-The purpose of our Ethical Framework is to create the foundation and set the expectations we have for our collaborating brands and artisans; to ensure goods on the The Together Project Marketplace are produced in manner that is socially and environmentally conscious, using the highest quality materials and following the highest ethical standards in production.
-Importantly, we additionally seek out brands and artisans that are not only producing ethically, but giving back to their communities in tangible ways and creating a positive impact through their businesses.
-In this framework we aim to define not only our sustainability standards, but our capacity for measuring impact.
+The purpose of our Ethical Framework is to create the foundation and set the expectations we have for our collaborating brands and artisans; to ensure goods on The Together Project Marketplace are produced in a manner that is socially and environmentally conscious, using the highest quality materials and following the highest ethical standards in production.
+Importantly, we additionally seek out brands and artisans that are not only producing ethically but giving back to their communities in tangible ways and creating a positive impact through their businesses.
+In this framework, we aim to define not only our sustainability standards but our capacity for measuring impact.

 In the early stages of The Together Project, this framework will serve as a guidance of principles.
 As we progress, we aim to be able to track and report the progress of our brands through our annual Impact & Transparency Report, beginning in 2022, where we will present the measured efforts against the standards laid out in this framework.